crazyelectron-io/ansible-role-debian_base/README.md

 ## Workflow to deploy from the project

 1. Clone the project repository
+2. Adjust and rename the requirements example file.
-2. Download the external roles: `ansible-galaxy install -r roles/requirements`
+3. Download the external roles: `ansible-galaxy install -r roles/requirements`
-3. Launch your playbook: `ansible-playbook -i inventories/dev some_playbook.yml [-u ANSIBLE_USER]`
+4. Launch your playbook: `ansible-playbook -i inventories/dev some_playbook.yml [-u ANSIBLE_USER]`